mohammadbutt/42_fdf/README.md

 new_y = y cos(x_axis) - z sin(x_axis)
 new_z = y sin(x_axis) + z cos(x_axis)
 ```
 My source code [rotate_matrix](https://github.com/mohammadbutt/42_fdf/blob/master/srcs/rotate_matrix2.c) shows what all of the transformations look like to rotate the map on x_axis, y_axis, and z_axis.
-But in a nutshell when `sin` or `cos` are applied on x, y, or z, we get new x and y coordinates that creates the illusions that a map is 3 dimensional.
+But in a nutshell when `sin` or `cos` are applied on x, y, or z, we get new x and y coordinates that creates the illusion that a map is 3 dimensional.
 [Wikipedia rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix) provides much deeper knowledge about rotation matrix.

 # Resources
 ## Reading Resources